-Ozarka College does not have residence halls.
+The Izard County Sheriff's Department patrols the Melbourne campus and adjacent student housing on a randomized basis.
+A resident assistant lives in student housing and is available to provide access after hours.
 Some facilities may have individual hours, which may vary at different times of the year.
-Examples are the Fitness Center and Kid's Academy.
+An example is the Fitness Center.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.